NickESouter/SPMCleanup/README.md

 # SPMCleanup

 **WARNING**: This script is designed to delete data, and improper use may lead to accidental deletion of important data.
 Be sure to read this readme carefully before proceeding with this tool.
-We strong encourage that this tool is only used when you have a standard structure to you data (e.g., using BIDS or your own consistent file naming convention).
+We strong encourage that this tool is only used when you have a standard structure to your data (e.g., using BIDS or your own consistent file naming convention).

 ## Background